celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/proof-of-stake/community-fund.md

 The Community Fund receives assets from three sources:

-- The Community Fund obtains a desired epoch payment defined as a fraction of the total desired epoch rewards \(governable, initially planned to be $$25\%$$\).
+- The Community Fund obtains a desired epoch reward defined as a fraction of the total desired epoch rewards \(governable, initially planned to be $$25\%$$\).
 This amount is subject to adjustment up or down in the event of under- or over-spending against the epoch rewards target schedule.
-It may also be used to [bolster the Reserve](#bolster-reserve) instead.
+The Community Fund epoch rewards may be redirected to [bolster the Reserve](#bolster-reserve).

 - The Community Fund is the default destination for slashed assets.